ilarsf/aarc_lts/course_materials/learner/Program_Schedule.md

 - Water bottle (at least 32 oz / 1 liter)
 - Sunscreen (water-resistant, SPF 30+)
 - Hat with brim and sunglasses
-- Athletic clothing appropriate for the weather
+- Athletic clothing appropriate for the weather.
+Ideally bright colors
 - Towel and change of clothes (in case of getting wet)
 - Hand tape or blister care supplies
-- Small snack for between sessions (if attending both morning and afternoon)
+- Small snack

 <div class="info-box tip">
   <h4>Weekends: A Total Immersion</h4>